iamjamlin/AuraMuse/index.md

-# Auralis Documents
+# AuraMuse Documents

-Welcome to Auralis.
+Welcome to AuraMuse.

 - [Privacy Policy](./privacy/)
 - [Terms of Use](./terms/)